The Independent Evaluation Section (IES) delivers products and services in line with its three strategic pillars of

 In line with the UNODC Strategy 2021-2025: "Using innovative web-based tools and systems will ensure that evaluations respond to the constantly evolving challenges, such as COVID-19, and produce actionable recommendations."

 IES has produced a Unite Evaluations User Manual for Programme Managers and evaluation focal points at UNODC.
 The User Manual guides and provides information on how to initiate an evaluation in Unite Evaluations, further covering the full cycle in the evaluation process.
-Click here for the User Manual.
+Click here for the User Manual (English; Spanish).

 Unite Evaluations is a web-based evaluation management and knowledge sharing application.
 Through using it for all phases and processes of UNODC evaluations, the application also provides insights on the evaluation portfolio, as well as facilitates access to evaluation recommendations and lessons learned.

 The benefits of Unite Evaluations are many, serving three major purposes: 1.
 Planning for Evaluation; 2.
 Managing Evaluations; and 3.
 Sharing and Disseminating Knowledge.